hyperspy/hyperspy/doc/dev_guide.rst

 each new thing has it's own branch!
 You can merge some together for your personal use.

-Diagramatically you should be aiming for something like this:
+Diagrammatically you should be aiming for something like this:

 .. figure:: user_guide/images/branching_schematic.png